Push, Pull or Push-Pull on radiators?

 What do you gain from push-pull configuration and why is it beneficial?

 Radiator thickness and number of fins per inch (FPI) increase heat dissipation surface, but also make it harder for the fan to blow air through it.
 So the more FPI and the thicker the radiator is, the higher the heat dissipation increase will be by having fans in push-pull configurations.

-Now you notice that the slim, SE version of our radiator, has more FPI, but let’s see if the thickness of XE will benefit from push-pull more than the more densely packed SE.
+Now you notice that the slim, SE version of our radiator which is only 28mm thick, has more FPI, but let’s see if the 60mm thick XE will benefit from push-pull more than the more densely packed SE.